tobiasbuckell/glyph/README.md

 A Karabiner-Elements layer that gives you some vim-flavored navigation anywhere in OS-X. It also has a press-and-hold **select** mode for easy text selection.
 To use: copy the text in JSON files Glyph 1, Glyph 2, Glyph 3, and Glyph 4 that are posted here one at a time, and then paste them into Karabiner by going to Settings --> Complex Modifications --> 'add your own rules' and pasting them into the pop-up.
 Once enabled, hit capslock to move around and then capslock to leave the navigation.
 "Glyph Mode activated!" should appear in the lower right of your screen if it triggers.

-This was inspired **heavily** by the hard work done by **karabiner-vim-mode-plus** (if you want vim system-wide on your OS-X environment, go here for Vim Mode Plus: [GitHub](https://github.com/jonasdiemer/karabiner-vim-mode-plus))
+This was inspired **heavily** by the hard work done by **karabiner-vim-mode-plus** (if you want vim system-wide on your OS-X environment, go here for Vim Mode Plus: [GitHub](https://github.com/jonasdiemer/karabiner-vim-mode-plus)).

 ## 1) What you get with Glyph:
-- **Navigation layer**: hit 'capslock' and IJKL moves your around and it works system-wide.
+- **Navigation layer**: hit 'capslock' and IJKL moves your cursor around in your app of choice.
 - **Hold-to-select**: hold `d` to select as you move (think of it as the DEFINE key)
 - **Cut/Paste** helpers: `s` = SCOOP (cut), `f` = FILL (paste).
 - **Paragraph/line smart jumps** for writers.